 This is a full-text, full-image database of articles from The Houston Chronicle from 1901 (its beginning) - 1985.
 Articles can be viewed exactly as they appeared in the paper at that time.

 Need an overview of a topic or more specific details?
 Credo Reference consists of over 300 reference titles consisting of an aggregate of 3.1 million entries.
 It is a great place to find biographical information or other general information about concepts and theories.
+Use the Length filters to get brief or lengthy descriptions (can often include 3-7 page articles and many are appropriate for master's and doctoral levels).

 Self-Guided Research Help